 for some $C > 0$.
 The above bound is useful for all $\sB$ such that $|\sB| \leq \dist(\sB, \sB_0)$ but not for much larger bubbles.
 For those we will bound $|p-p'|$ by $p+p'$ and bound each probability separately.
 Going back to the expression for $p$ in \cref{eq:peierls_nu}, we see that

 because the balls which do not intersect $\sB$ do not contribute to the sum on the left.
-The right hand side is bounded by $C |\sB|$ if $\alpha$ is large enough and hence
+The right-hand side is bounded by $C |\sB|$ if $\alpha$ is large enough and hence

 and the same holds true for $p'$.
 For $\alpha$ (and by extension, also $\bar\alpha$) large enough, we can then sum the contribution to $|p-p'|$ over all $\sB$ via \cref{eq:jump_nu} for $|\sB|\leq \dist(\sB,\sB_0)$ and otherwise via \cref{eq:peierls_nu2} (and its analog for $p'$).
-Overall, we obtain that long range infections contribute at most
+Overall, we obtain that long-range infections contribute at most

-It remains to treat the effect of contact infection (\cref{it:contact-nu}).
+It remains to treat the effect of contact infections (\cref{it:contact-nu}).
 We in fact already bounded the probability to add a bubble $\sB$ in \cref{eq:peierls_nu2}, so simply summing this bound concludes the proof. \end{proof}

 \begin{proof}[Proof of \cref{thm:mu-nu}, \cref{eq:orig-prop2}] As in the proof of \cref{eq:orig-prop1} for $\mu$, let $r=2^k$ with $k\geq 0$, and let $\Lambda_r^\varphi$ denote $\Upsilon(\varphi\restriction_{B(o,r)})$, i.e., the tiles of $\varphi$ whose projection to $\T_N$ intersects $B(o,r)$.
 Denote by $\nu_r$ the measure defined as $\nu_{\varphi,\bar\alpha}$ but on tilings of $\Lambda_r^\varphi$, that is